Vocal Preparatory Program

 About the Program

-A weekly vocal pedagogy seminar is in place for ISU Vocal Prep instructors.
+ISU Vocal Prep instructors will attend a monthly pedagogy seminar.
 Discussion questions, techniques, challenges and successes, are among the topics addressed.
-Feedback, problem solving and encouragement are provided by student colleagues and Professor Lane.
+Feedback, problem solving and encouragement are provided by student colleagues and Dr. Livingston Friedley.